In the Style of Bob Fosse (2019, 2017)

-Broadway superstar and Tony Award® winner Ann Reinking is back by popular demand to work with American Midwest Ballet on a medley of Bob Fosse works originally set on our dancers in 2017.
+Broadway superstar and Tony Award® winner Ann Reinking returned in 2019 to work with American Midwest Ballet on a medley of Bob Fosse works originally set on our dancers in 2017.

 Ann Reinking is a dancer, actress and choreographer renowned for her extensive, award-winning work in Broadway productions and film.
 Following early classical ballet training with San Francisco Ballet, Ms. Reinking moved to New York at age 16 to study on scholarship with Joffrey Ballet.
 The lure of the theater found her making her debut in Cabaret (1969), followed by Coco (1969).